-Payments made to end the lease and to buy the lessor's entire interest in the land are not ground rents.
-You cannot deduct them.
+Payments made to end the lease and to buy the lessor's entire interest in the land are not deductible as mortgage interest.

 Nonredeemable ground rents.
-Payments on a nonredeemable ground rent are not mortgage interest.
+Payments on a nonredeemable ground rent are not mort-gage interest.
 You can deduct them as rent if they are a business expense or if they are for rental property.